cpoff/jamdocs2/docs/domain-dns.md

 ## Update a child site to the PAG/RTA network

-On GoDaddy, create A records in the DNS pointing to the site IP address.
+On GoDaddy, create A records in the DNS pointing to the site IP address (`35.236.52.109`).
 Jeff has sole access to GoDaddy.

 When logged in as a network/site admin in WordPress, update the Site Address URL\* to match the new A record: